tyiannak/readys/annotation_agreement/README.md

 -plots/class_distr_afterClassX.png : a figure of number of annotations per class for classification task X (taking into account the resulting winner_annotations)

 In addition to the aforementioned generated files, some statistics will be printed in the command line.
-An example of these resulting statistics can be found here: https://docs.google.com/document/d/1KIPBDB2i6NJzQsRfwPmQAiHGYrPSUDPeLyEDy3Cqqiw/edit?usp=sharing
+An example of these results can be found here: https://docs.google.com/document/d/1KIPBDB2i6NJzQsRfwPmQAiHGYrPSUDPeLyEDy3Cqqiw/edit?usp=sharing